genropy/genropy_saved/docs/genro/bag/bagOne.rst

 		>>> print beatles
 		0 - (str) member: Ringo

-	you will notice that with :meth:`gnr.core.gnrbag.Bag.setItem` method you would set the new values on the existing one.
+	you will notice that with :meth:`setItem` method you would set the new values on the existing one.

-	So, if you want to add different values with the same label you have to use the :meth:`gnr.core.gnrbag.Bag.addItem` method:
+	So, if you want to add different values with the same label you have to use the :meth:`addItem` method:

 		>>> beatles = Bag()
 		>>> beatles.setItem('member','John')    # alternatively, you could write beatles.addItem('member','John')